-To select the most senior unit currently on the map ( on-map boss ): Click on an empty area of the map to deselect all units, then press the up arrow key With a single unit selected, you can navigate around the chain of command using the cursor keys: Select the up arrow key to select the unit's superior, or Select the down arrow key to select the unit's first subordinate, or Select the right arrow key to select the next subordinate, or Select the left arrow key to select the previous subordinate When navigating around the chain of command, you can hold down the Shift key the cursor keys to add units to the selection.
-For example, to select every unit in a battalion: Select the Battalion HQ unit Press Shift + down arrow keys to add all immediate subordinates to the selection on To do the same thing for a higher-level force (like a Brigade or Division), you may need to press Shift + do arrow keys + several times to select all subordinates.
-See Tutorial I for a practical examof this process.
+To select the most senior unit currently on the map (on-map boss): Ŧ Click on an empty area of the map to deselect all units, then press the up arrow key With a single unit selected, you can navigate around the chain of command using the cursor keys: to select the unit's superior, or Select the up arrow key (78) Select the down arrow key to select the unit's first subordinate, or P to select the next subordinate, or Select the right arrow key (F C) Select the left arrow key to select the previous subordinate Shift When navigating around the chain of command, you can hold down the Shift key while using the cursor keys to add units to the selection.
+For example, to select every unit in a battalion: œ Select the Battalion HQ unit Shift $\widehat{\mathbf{T}}$ to add all immediate subordinates to the selection Ŧ Press Shift + down arrow kevs To do the same thing for a higher-level force (like a Brigade or Division), you may need to press Shift + down Shift several times to select all subordinates.
+See Tutorial I for a practical example arrow keys of this process.